-Few schools offer repair training specifically for Yamaha products, but students can train in small engine maintenance and repair programs for jobs working with Yamahas.
+Few schools offer repair training specifically for Yamaha products, but students can train in small engine maintenance and repair programs.
 Keep reading for more information about classes to train potential Yamaha mechanics.

 Yamaha Motor Corporation makes motorcycles, all-terrain vehicles, boat engines and generators, to name a few of its products.
 Mechanics who work on Yamaha products take courses and classes from technical colleges that offer motorcycle, watercraft and other small engine repair technology programs.
 Some programs offer a concentration in Yamaha-manufactured products.

 Read the list below to find out more about classes that can prepare students to be a Yamaha mechanic.